ZenLedger Review 2026

 As of January 2026, ZenLedger offers four paid plans: Starter at $49 per year for 100 transactions, Premium at $149 for 5,000 transactions with DeFi and CPA access, Executive at $399 for 15,000 transactions plus professional review, and Unlimited at $799 for unlimited transactions.
 There is also a free tier limited to 25 transactions.

-In my experience, yes.
-The Form 8949 export populated every field correctly when I imported it into TurboTax.
+Yes.
+The Form 8949 export populates every field correctly when imported into TurboTax.
 ZenLedger separates short-term and long-term gains properly and calculates cost basis using the method you select.
-I did find one miscategorized staking reward during my 2025 filing, but the software flagged it for review rather than just accepting it wrong.
+The software flags miscategorized transactions - such as staking rewards - for review rather than silently accepting incorrect categorizations.

 No, ZenLedger is currently web-only.
 There is no iOS or Android app available.
 The web interface works on mobile browsers but is clearly designed for desktop use.
 If mobile access is important to you, Koinly or CoinTracker might be better options since they offer mobile apps.